PROFILE

 as the two major parties.

-In May 1981, Zia was assassinated in
+In May 1981, Zia was assassinated in Chittagong

-Chittagong by dissident elements of the
+by dissident elements of the military.
+The

-military.
-The attempted coup never spread beyond
+attempted coup never spread beyond that city,

-that city, and the major conspirators were
+and the major conspirators were either taken

-either taken into custody or killed.
-In
+into custody or killed.
+In accordance with the

-accordance with the constitution, Vice President
+constitution, Vice President Justice Abdus

-president.
-He declared a new national emergency
+declared a new national emergency and called for

-within 6 months--an election Sattar won as the
+election Sattar won as the BNP's candidate.

-BNP's candidate.
-President Sattar sought to
+President Sattar sought to follow the policies

-follow the policies of his predecessor and
+of his predecessor and retained essentially the

-army stepped in once again.
+same cabinet, but the army stepped in once

 Hussain Mohammed Ershad, 1982-90